Titouan-Schotte/Autofill-Stripe-Supreme-Shopify/README.md

 The payment system was made by paying access to a Discord server using Stripe which offers this type of service.
 You need a discord bot on your discord server that logs in as new ones arrive on your server.
 So your bot contains a small .txt file with all the identifiers of the people authorized to use the autofill.

-So you must host the bot contained in the folder named "BOTDISCORD"
+So you must host the bot contained in the folder named "**BOTDISCORD**"

 -> Copy the entire folder